Bedding is the main substrate within the habitat for the hamster to carry out it's natural behaviour, which is to burrow

-Note: You may detect an unpleasant odour when you open a new/sealed bag.
+Note: You may detect an unpleasant odour when you open a new/sealed bag (particularly the Natural).

 According to the manufacturer and distributor, this is a typical cellulose odour that comes with wood pulp products and is not harmful and usually disappears over time after opening and airing.

 This may or may not be unpleasant for your hamster's keen sense of smell, so we suggest that you decompress all, or the amount you're going to need, and air it out for a few days before using.

 There was world-wide concern with 2022 batches.
-Aside from foreign matter present in some bags, the biggest concern is the amount of cases of hamsters developing eye and respiratory infections when using these latest batches.
+Aside from foreign matter present in some bags, the biggest concern was the amount of cases of hamsters developing eye & respiratory infections as a result.

 HOWEVER, NEW BATCHES FROM FEB'23 ONWARD ARE GOOD.